On Seshadri constants of non-simple abelian varieties: Abstract

 \section{Abstract}

 Let $(A,L)$ be a polarized abelian variety of dimension $n$.
 We prove two results for the Seshadri constants of abelian varieties.
 The first one is that if the Seshadri constant $\epsilon(A,L)$ is relatively small with respect to $L^n$, there exists a proper abelian subvariety $B$ such that $\epsilon(A,L)$ is equal to $\epsilon(B,L|_B)$.
-Second, we prove that if there exists a codimension one abelian subvariety $D$ satisfying certain conditions, then $\epsilon(D,L|_D)$ is equal to $\epsilon(A,L)$.
-As an application of these results, we show that if the Seshadri constant of a polarized abelian surface is sufficiently small, there exists a unique curve which computes the Seshadri constant.
-As another application, we compute the Seshadri constants of some non-simple polarized abelian threefolds which contain principally polarized abelian surfaces.
+Second, we prove that if there exists a codimension one abelian subvariety $D$ satisfying certain numerical conditions, then $\epsilon(D,L|_D)$ is equal to $\epsilon(A,L)$.
+As an application of these results, we investigate the structure of low dimensional polarized abelian varieties whose Seshadri constants is sufficiently small with respect to $L^n$.